An acceptance letter and passport on a desk — illustrative cover image.

 schedule 8 min read

-A university acceptance letter being opened — illustrative cover image.
+An Australian university campus — illustrative cover image.

 Visa Advice